Wagering wins: Most Louisiana parishes back sports betting

 BATON ROUGE, La.
 (AP) — Sports betting won with voters in most of Louisiana's parishes on Election Day.

-Voters in at least 52 of Louisiana's 64 parishes agreed in Tuesday's election to legalize wagering in their parishes on sports events, while voters in at least three other parishes refused to allow the gambling within their legal limits.
-The Associated Press deemed another nine parishes too close to immediately call.
+Voters in at least 52 of Louisiana's 64 parishes agreed in Tuesday's election to legalize sports wagering in their parishes, while voters in at least five other parishes refused to allow the gambling within their legal limits.
+The Associated Press deemed another seven parishes too close to immediately call.

-The approved parishes represent most of Louisiana's population, including all of the major metro areas, in a state that already has a lottery, casinos, video poker and slot machines at racetracks.
+The parishes that approved represent most of Louisiana's population, including all of the major metro areas, in a state that already has a lottery, casinos, video poker and slot machines at racetracks.

 Sports betting opponents, such as pastors and the conservative Louisiana Family Forum, had a difficult time fighting the organized pro-wagering message of gambling companies that poured more than $2 million into a political action committee called Louisiana Wins.